d2s/Documentation/docs/RsyncOSX.md

 ## Passwordless logins and remote servers

 Backup to _remote servers_ require ssh _passwordless_ logins (by ssh-keygen and ssh public and private keys).
 Here is how to [setup passwordless](PasswordlessLogin.md) logins.
+From version 4.3.0 RsyncOSX can assist in setting up [passwordless](ssh.md) logins.

 ## Idea behind RsyncOSX